OwlCrate: History

-Harry Potter Paraphernalia Controversy
+Harry Potter controversy

-In 2020, OwlCrate began facing criticism for selling items related to the children's fantasy book series Harry Potter, owing to the series's author, J.K.
-Rowling, making posts on Twitter that had been deemed transphobic.
+In 2020, OwlCrate began facing criticism for selling items related to the children's fantasy book series Harry Potter, owing to the author's views on transgender people.
 The book subscription service also faced criticism for its official logo, featuring an image of a cartoon owl delivering a small bundle of books, a symbol based on Harry Potter's fictional pet owl, Hedwig, delivering mail (also the namesake of OwlCrate itself).
 This sparked a debate about cancel culture, the limits of corporate responsibility, and transphobia in the online reading community.
 OwlCrate responded by arguing that the company had been created originally with a love of Harry Potter for its inspiration, and that an admiration for the Harry Potter franchise did not equate to support of Rowling's remarks about transgender people.
 The company discontinued the sale of any Harry Potter-themed merchandise for 1 year, before resuming the sale of Harry Potter merchandise in 2021.
 This decision was controversial, with writer Danika Ellis of BookRiot stating, "while [Harry Potter] always had flaws — including its fatphobia, overwhelming whiteness and racism, and antisemitism — the author deciding to use her platform primarily to endanger one of the most vulnerable groups in society is on another level.
 It’s targeted and deliberate.
-Other comments on Instagram and Twitter reacting to OwlCrate’s statement echo this disappointment, with many people expressing that they will be cancelling their subscription.
-The truth is, whatever positive associations we as readers might have had with Harry Potter, its connotations have changed.
-Once synonymous with book lovers and childhood, it’s become a dogwhistle for transphobia.
-Harry Potter mentions in Twitter bios or a Gryffindor flag hanging on a wall now signal that this space is not trans-friendly, regardless of intention."
+Other comments on Instagram and Twitter reacting to OwlCrate’s statement echo this disappointment, with many people expressing that they will be cancelling their subscription. [...]
+[Harry Potter has] become a dogwhistle for transphobia.
+Harry Potter mentions [...] now signal that this space is not trans-friendly, regardless of intention."

 OwlCrate formally decided to cease the sale of all Harry Potter products in the late summer of 2021.
 The Mary Sue criticized OwlCrate's initial decision to reinstate Harry Potter merchandise beforehand, arguing that the company was transphobic, and also accusing OwlCrate of allowing transphobic social media influencers to have a "field day" in the comments sections of the OwlCrate Instagram page where the company had posted an apologetic announcement about the Harry Potter decision.
 The company has not sold any Harry Potter items or J.K.
 Rowling items since 2021.

 OwlCrate Jr.

-OwlCrate Jr. is the secondary branch of OwlCrate, targeted towards young children as its demographic.
-Subscription boxes include toys, games, books, author letters, activity pads, stickers and other items related to the box's main book.
+OwlCrate Jr. was the secondary branch of OwlCrate, targeted towards young children as its demographic.
+OwlCrate Jr. was discontinued after December 2023.
+Subscription boxes included toys, games, books, author letters, activity pads, stickers and other items related to the box's main book.
 OwlCrate Jr. was picked as one of the winners of the National Parenting Product Awards (N.P.P.A.) in November 2021.